CylonicRaider/deployer/README.md

       - `OK`: The script was found and will run immediately.
       - `OK WAIT`: The script was found, but is already running.
-This request will either run later or not at all if another client requests it before the instance running in the background finishes.
+This request will either run later or not at all if another client requests it before the instance running in the background finishes. **Note** that the client cannot determine whether the script has not run at all or just produced no output.
       - `ERROR <message>`: Some stage of preparing to run the script failed;
         the `<message>` contains a short explanation of the error.
  4. If the script actually runs, the server relays any output (both standard